+Name ar nd telephone number of p erson in formed: Time informed:

-This part should be completed onc manager have all been informed. e the ca ller has hung up and police / building security / coordinating Date and time of call: Durati on of call: The telep received whone number that the call: Age: What gender did the caller sound?
-Male Female Unclear Nationality Threat language: Well spoken Foul Irrational Foul Incoherent Taped Caller's voice: Calm Crying Clearing throat Angry Nasal Slurred Excited Stutter Disguised Slow Lisp Rapid Deep Laughter Hoarse •
+- should be completed onc have all been informed. e the cal ller has hu ing up and police / building security / coordinating

+Date and d time of call: Duration of call: The telephone number that received the call:

+Age:

+Ma nder did the caller sound? ale male nclear

+Nationalit

+Fo Irr ell spoken ul ational

+Cr Clo oice: ulm rying earing throat ngry asal urred 00000 Excited Stutter Disguise Slow Lisp Rapid d Deep Laughter Hoarse

+Familiar (i if so, who did it sound like e?)

+so, what accent?)

+Other (pl ease specify)

-Other sounds: Street noises House noises Animal noises Crockery Motor Clear Voice Static PA System Booth Music Other Factory machinery Office machinery (please specify): Motor Music
+Other Sounds: Street noises House noises Animal noises Crockery Motor Clear Voice Static PA System Booth Music Other Factory machinery Office machinery (please specify):

-Remarks
+Remai rks

+Additi onal notes

+Signat ure

+Print I Name

 Date

-Additional notes

-Signature Print Name

-ACTIONS TO BE TAKEN ON RECEIPT OF A BOMB THREAT SENT VIA EMAIL OR SOCIAL MEDIA

-- I. Do not reply to, forward or delete the message - 2.
-If sent via email, note the address - 3.
-If sent via social media, what application has been used and what is the username/ID? - 4.
-Dial 999 and follow police guidance - 5.
-Preserve all web log files for your organisation to help the police investigation (as a guide, 7 days prior to the threat message and 48 hours after)
+1. 2.
+3. 4.
+ONS TO BE TAKEN ON REC Do not reply to, forward or If sent via email, note the add If sent via social media, what Dial 999 and follow police go Preserve all web log files for prior to the threat message delete dress applica uidance your o the message tion has been used and what rganisation to help the police is the us ername/ID?

+Retention period: 7 years